Skip to main content

 Overseer: "Alright, make an attack roll."

 John: "I rolled two tens, plus my core modifier of 3.
-It's a crit!"
+That's a crit!"

 Overseer: "Excellent, you hit.
 Your damage dice double for this attack."